 68. Tour the Hal Saflieni Prehistoric Hypogeum

 The Hal Saflieni Prrehistoic Hypogeum is the most prized megalith structure on the island.
 At about 6,000-years-old this underground chamber consists of a cemetery, temple, and funeral hall.
-The hypogeum tour is limited to 80 persons per day so planning a few weeks or even months is highly recommended.
+The hypogeum tour is limited to 80 persons per day so planning for a few weeks or even months is highly recommended.

 69. Catch a Land Rover Defender in Action